 aiOS — the AI employee that runs your business

-The walkthrough in four chapters — RTR's AI employee, the solo build, onboarding cinema, and AI over iMessage.
+Four chapters — RTR's AI employee, the solo build, onboarding cinema, and AI over iMessage.

 The challenge